ChewieCheeto/ChatBot/README.md

 ## Configuration
 The chatbot configuration can be modified in the `Chatbot.py` file.
-- Update the `google_api_key` variable with your Google Cloud API key.
 - Update the `url` variable with the URL of the web page you want to analyze.

 ## Troubleshooting
 - If you encounter any issues, please check the console for error messages.
-- Ensure that you have set up the Google Cloud project correctly and enabled the Cloud Natural Language API.